 Below are the answers to questions other students have asked about our master’s degree programs.
-If you have a question, chances are you’ll find your answer here and if not, please reach out to the Office of Graduate studies and we’ll be happy to help!
+If you have a question, chances are you’ll find your answer here and if not, please reach out to Graduate Studies and we’ll be happy to help!

 How can I access student orientation?

 Our orientation is formatted as an online course in Canvas.
 Simply visit Graduate Resources and Orientation to get started.
 You'll be given access to this course after you register, so you can refer back to it at anytime if you need a refresher.

 Is there a thesis requirement for the graduate program?